ClarkSource/k8t/README.md

 ## Concepts

+By combining those concepts you can quickly add completely new environments to your deployment pipeline just by modifying specializing values and sharing the rest.

+Check out our examples [here](examples/).

+### *Clusters* and *Environments*

 k8t comes with a builtin framework for *clusters* and *environments* (e.g. production, staging).
 This came from the need to be able to deploy the same application over multiple clusters and in different environments with completely different setups and values.
 This idea is helped by the fact that k8t deep-merges values and configs, allowing easy variation through different stages of your application deployment.

-Combining these features with the power of jinja you can quickly add completely new environments to your deployment pipeline just by modifying specializing values and sharing the rest.

-Check out the examples [here](examples/).
+Both *clusters* and *environments* are intentionally working the same way and can be used to another degree of freedom when combined.

+### Templating

+Templating is supported via jinja. k8t also comes with some additional [helper functions](#template-helper-functions) and a [validation function](#validate-templates) with verbose output to quickly verify the written templates.

 ## Usage